Sensative/vsm-application-documentation/2266505222-Square-comfort.vso.md

 # Application Square-comfort

-The comfort application reads temperature and humidity values on regular intervals and sends updates when values change more than a set treshold value.
+The comfort application reads temperature and humidity values on regular intervals and sends updates when values change more than a set threshold value.

 ## Roaming module